npelella/Challenge/README.md

 - Port: 5432
 - Username: postgres

-Additionally, postgREST must be installed, and the repository contains the respective installers for postgREST at the provided addresses.
+Additionally, postgREST must be installed.
+The repository contains the respective installers for postgREST at the provided addresses.

 **IMPORTANT:** To run any of the solutions, do not move any file from its location.
 Just download folders Solution 1, Solution 2, located wherever you want, and run the corresponding files.